The Craziest Lifespans of the Natural World

 • Lifespan: 200 years

 The red sea urchin is a little devil of a creature that is found in the Pacific Ocean from California to Alaska.
-They tend to live in low tide and rocky shores.
-They have developed spines via evolution to defend themselves from creatures that sought to eat them.
+They tend to live in low-tide and rocky shores.
+They have developed spines via evolution to defend themselves from creatures that seek to eat them.

 Koi Fish lifespans